open-goal/jak-project/doc/decompiler_changelog.md

 - Many more useless `set!`s will be removed
 - Stores into arrays are supported
 - Fixed bug where unused/eliminated temporaries would sometimes be used as the result of a block

+## Version 3
+- Normal use of the process pointer will now show up as `pp`.
+Weird use will still be weird.
+- `(method-of-object ...)` will now be recognized
+- Accessing the address of a variable element of an inline array is supported in some cases.
+More examples are needed before all work.
+But for example: `(&-> v0-0 stack (-> v0-0 allocated-length))` where `stack` is an `uint8 :dynamic`.